KleberVales/ai-agent-walkthrough/README.md

 | `divide` | Divides one number by another |
 | `square_root` | Calculates the square root of a number |

+The division tool prevents division by zero, while the square-root tool rejects negative numbers.